Deploy Oracle Cloud Native Environment

 Set up X.509 Certificates for the ExternalIPs Kubernetes Service

-The externalip-validation-webhook-service Kubernetes service requires X.509 certificates be set up prior to deploying Kubernetes.
+The externalip-validation-webhook-service Kubernetes service requires setting up X.509 certificates before deploying Kubernetes.

 olcnectl certificates generate \